12 FAM 000

 Bulk load control officer (BLCO): The BLCO is authorized to supervise the preparation of the container or pallet.

-Bureau security officer (BSO): A Diplomatic Security professional assigned to the Office of Information Security Program Applications Division (DS/IS/APD), who is the principal security adviser on detail to one or more bureaus within the Department.
-Bureau executive directors within the Department may request that DS/IS/APD assign a BSO in lieu of appointing a principal unit security officer.
+Bureau security officer (BSO): A Diplomatic Security professional assigned to the Office of Information Security Program Applications Division (DS/SI/APD), who is the principal security adviser on detail to one or more bureaus within the Department.
+Bureau executive directors within the Department may request that DS/SI/APD assign a BSO in lieu of appointing a principal unit security officer.

 C